thebgacademy/goat/README.md

 2. Have experience viewing sequencing status and target lists for Earth Biogenome Projects
 3. Create and share reports for taxon and assembly metadata

-    This session will have 2 instances with same content
+- NOTE: GoaT-EBP session will have 2 instances with same content

 ## Prerequisites